djipco/webmidi/website/api/classes/OutputChannel.md

 **Returns: ** OutputChannel<br />

 **Throws**:
-  * RangeError: The first byte (status) must be an integer between 128 and 255.
+  * `RangeError` : The first byte (status) must be an integer between 128 and 255.
-  * RangeError: Data bytes must be integers between 0 and 255.
+  * `RangeError` : Data bytes must be integers between 0 and 255.

 ### `.sendChannelMode(...)`